Portrait of Rauf Aliev

 --recipe recipes/e/qa1

-The location of the recipes folder can be configured or e2e-cli will try to locate it by scanning the current directory, the parent directory of the current, and the parent directory of the parent directory until it reaches the root folder.
+The location of the recipes folder can be configured, or e2e-cli will try to locate it by scanning the current directory, the parent directory of the current directory, and the parent directory of the parent directory until it reaches the root folder.

 Dimensions

-In our project, we use recipe groups also called dimensions.
-The examples of the dimensions:
+In our project, we use recipe groups, also called dimensions.
+Examples of the dimensions:

 > e2e-cli --recipe u/get-products --recipe e/qa1 --recipe c/us